brandonparsons/brandonparsons.github.io/_posts/2015-01-21-using-tags-in-a-jekyll-blog-on-github-pages.md

 ---
 layout: post
-published: false
 description: "Tags are normally implemented in a Jekyll site using Ruby plugins.
 These don't work on Github pages.
 This implementation will work without plugins."
 tags:
   - tools
   - web development
-title: Using Tags in a Jekyll Blog on Github Pages
 ---

 Most dynamic content management systems (e.g. [WordPress](http://wordpress.com)  allows you to easily build tag and category pages that assist in navigation of your site, and add some Google juice.